tolees/soldes/content/B07FP2KPXC-fr.md

 ℹ️:

-- Inclut une figurine de pilote de course Ferrari
-- 198 pièces pour les filles et les garçons à partir de 7 ans
-- La voiture Ferrari F40 Competizione mesure plus de 4 cm de haut, 13 cm de long et 5 cm de large
-- Construisez la voiture Ferrari F40 Competizione LEGO Speed Champions
-- Les ensembles LEGO Speed Champions sont compatibles avec tous les ensembles de construction LEGO pour une expérience de construction sans limite
+- 198 pieces – Racing car toy for boys and girls aged 7+ and for fans and kids of all ages
+- Includes a Ferrari racing driver minifigure with a helmet
+- Build, race and display the Ferrari F40 Competizione with a minifigure cockpit, removable windshield, plus interchangeable car spoilers and hoods to turn the Competizione into the classic F40 road car
+- This LEGO Speed Champions Ferrari F40 Competizione 75890 fast car playset can be built together with all other original LEGO building toys and LEGO bricks for creative building

 [🛒 Achetez-le maintenant!!](https://www.amazon.fr/dp/B07FP2KPXC/?tag=tolees0d-21)